cloudfoundry/cloud_controller_ng/README.md

 By default `rspec` will randomly pick between postgres and mysql.

 It will try to connect to those databases with the following connection string:

-postgres: postgres://postgres@localhost:5432/cc_test
+* postgres: `postgres://postgres@localhost:5432/cc_test`
-mysql: mysql2://root:password@localhost:3306/cc_test
+* mysql: `mysql2://root:password@localhost:3306/cc_test`

+To specify a custom username, password, host, or port for either database type, you can override the default connection string prefix (the part before the `cc_test` database name) by setting the `MYSQL_CONNECTION_PREFIX` and/or `POSTGRES_CONNECTION_PREFIX` variables.
+Alternatively, to override the full connection string, including the database name, you can set the `DB_CONNECTION_STRING` environment variable.
+This will restrict you to only running tests in serial, however.

+For example, to run unit tests in parallel with a custom mysql username and password, you could execute:
 ```
-rake db:create
+MYSQL_CONNECTION_PREFIX=mysql2://custom_user:custom_password@localhost:3306 bundle exec rake
 ```
-will create the above database when the `DB` environment variable is set to postgres or mysql.
-You should run this before running rake in order to ensure that the `cc_test` database exists.

-You can specify the full connection string via the `DB_CONNECTION_STRING` environment variable.
-Examples:
+The following are examples of completely fully overriding the database connection string:

-    DB_CONNECTION_STRING="postgres://postgres@localhost:5432/cc_test" rake
+    DB_CONNECTION_STRING="postgres://postgres@localhost:5432/cc_test" DB=postgres rake spec:serial
-    DB_CONNECTION_STRING="mysql2://root:password@localhost:3306/cc_test" rake
+    DB_CONNECTION_STRING="mysql2://root:password@localhost:3306/cc_test" DB=mysql rake spec:serial

-If you are running the integration specs (which are included in the full rake), and you are specifying DB_CONNECTION_STRING, you will also need to have a second test database with `_integration_cc` as the name suffix.
+If you are running the integration specs (which are included in the full rake), and you are specifying `DB_CONNECTION_STRING`, you will also need to have a second test database with `_integration_cc` as the name suffix.

 For example, if you are using: